Clitocybe dealbata: Description

 A small white or white dusted with buff-coloured mushroom, the 2–4 cm diameter cap is flattened to depressed with adnate to decurrent crowded white gills.
 The stipe is 2–4 cm tall and 0.5–1 cm wide.
 The spore print is white.
 There is no distinctive taste or smell.

 It is one of a number of similar poisonous species such as the false champignon (Clitocybe rivulosa) which can be confused with the edible fairy ring champignon (Marasmius oreades), or miller (Clitopilus prunulus).

 Distribution and habitat

 The ivory funnel is found in grassy habitats in summer and autumn.
 Often gregarious, it can form fairy rings.
-Unfortunately, they often occur in grassy areas where they may be encountered by children or toddlers.
+Unfortunately, they often occur in grassy areas where they may be encountered by children or pets.
 This may increase risk of accidental consumption.